 Why are Corevist clients seeing such high conversion rates?
-Across their varied industries and GTM (go-to-market) strategies, Corevist clients have one thing in common: their Corevist Commerce stores reflect SAP data and logic in real time.
+Across their varied industries and GTM (go-to-market) strategies, Corevist clients have one thing in common: their Corevist solutions reflect SAP data and logic in real time.

 This is how they tear down barriers to conversion in B2B eCommerce.

 Real-time SAP data and logic gives your buyers everything they need to meet the concerns we outlined above.

 - Accurate, real-time information removes uncertainty and speeds up the buying process.

 - Accurate, real-time information ensures the customer buys the right product the first time.